department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 </div>

-You can find out if you qualify for Post-9/11 GI Bill benefits and view and print your benefits summary.
-[Check your Post-9/11 GI Bill benefits](education/gi-bill/post-9-11/ch-33-benefit).

 ### What benefits can I get?

 - Tuition and fees
 - Money for housing (if you're in school more than half time)
 - Money for books and supplies (up to $1,000 per school year)

+You can check to see if you have Post-9/11 GI Bill benefits.
+[View and print your benefits summary](education/gi-bill/post-9-11/ch-33-benefit).

 -------